-The Broadway and Las Vegas packages send you a pre show pack.
+Both packages give additional benefits.
 The Las Vegas option giving you a choice of a magic trick from the shop and a signed Jay & Joss poster as the more premium offering.

-My pre show pack arrived very quickly, just a day after purchasing.
+My pre show pack arrived very quickly in the post, just a day after purchasing.
 Clearly marked not to open until instructed during the show.

 Prior to the show, I received email joining instructions.

 Logging into Zoom was straight forward and all audience members were able to wait and see each other while waiting for the show to start.